 Haygrove School has a number of staff responsible for administering emergency first aid to students during the school day.
 If your child is injured outside of school, or becomes ill out of school hours, please visit a pharmacist or your GP for advice and medication.
 The school First Aiders can only provide support for incidents that occur during school hours.

-Any incidents that do occur during the school day, including if your child falls ill, are immediately referred to a first aider who will contact the appropriate parent or carer.
+Any incidents that do occur during the school day, including if your child falls ill, are immediately referred to a First Aider who will contact the child's parent or carer.
 The school ensures that there are qualified First Aiders on the premises at all times.

 - The Medical Room and First Aiders are for emergency first aid, or if your child is feeling unwell during the day

 - Our First Aiders are here to support medical issues that arise in school hours only.
 If you have any concerns about your child's health, please make an appointment to see your GP.

 - Students who require medication during the school day should only visit Student Services between lessons or at break/lunchtime.
 The only exception to this is for students with medical cards.

 - If a student feels unwell they should try to only go to Student Services at the end of a lesson, unless their condition is serious.